 Consumer Expenditure Survey (CES)

-A complex sample survey designed to generalize to the civilian non-institutional population of the United States.
+A complex sample survey designed to generalize to the civilian non-institutional U.S. population.

 Released annually since 1996.